jpnurmi/znc-playback/README.md

 The module implementation is based on the IRC v3.2 message tags [1] and server time [2] extensions.
-The module injects a server time tag to each message sent from ZNC to an IRC client that has requested the `znc.in/smartplayback` capability.
+The module injects a server time tag to each message sent from ZNC to an IRC client that has requested the `znc.in/playback` capability.

 - [1] http://ircv3.org/specification/message-tags-3.2
 - [2] http://ircv3.org/extensions/server-time-3.2

 ### Usage

-In order for an IRC client to support smart playback, it should request the `znc.in/smartplayback` capability and keep track of the latest server time of received messages.
+In order for an IRC client to support advanced playback, it should request the `znc.in/playback` capability and keep track of the latest server time of received messages.
 The syntax for a buffer playback request is:

-    PLAYBACK <#chan(s)> [<timestamp>] // TODO: /msg *smartplayback <args>
+    /msg *playback PLAY <#chan(s)> [<timestamp>]

 Where the first argument is a comma-separated list of channels (supports wildcards), and an optional second argument is number of seconds elapsed